Hamiltonian field theory close to the wave equation: from Fermi-Pasta-Ulam to water waves: Applications

-We are interested in the evolution of initial data for which only one harmonic mode with large wavelength is excited.
-Its index will be denoted by $\kappa_0=\frac{k_0}{N}=\mu \ll 1$.
+Let us see in which sense KdV equation allows us to explain rigorously, in the case of the $\alpha$-chain, the FPU phenomenon, namely the fact that, if one low-frequency mode is initially excited, then the energy quickly flows to a small packet of modes whose energy, on time average, decreases exponentially with the mode index.
+The main result is conveniently formulated in terms of the quantities

-Let us see in which sense KdV equation allows us to explain rigorously, in the case of the $\alpha$-chain, the phenomenon of formation of the packet, namely the fact that, if one low-frequency mode is initially excited, then the energy quickly flows to a small packet of modes whose energy, in time average, decreases exponentially with the mode index.
+denoting the specific mode index (or wave number) and the corresponding specific energy, respectively.
+We are interested in the evolution of initial data supported on one harmonic mode of long wavelength, i.e. specific index $\kappa_0=k_0/N\ll 1$.